theogravity/new-error/README.md

 - All created errors extend `Error` with additional methods added on.
 - Show errors that are safe for client / user-consumption vs internal only.
 - Create your own custom error types with custom messaging, status codes and metadata.
+  * Errors can be created via a registry (recommended), or you can create your own error classes.
 - Attach an error to your error object to get the full error chain.
 - Selectively expose error metadata based on internal or external use.
 - Built-in auto-completion for Typescript when searching for registered error types.